-Laara Cerman’s work explores the themes of impermanence, a return to nature, and the fragility of life.
+Laara Cerman’s work explores the intersection of art, science, history and the themes of impermanence, a return to nature, and the fragility of life.
 She creates her photographs by capturing multiple digital images and then pieces them together in post-production, a skill she has mastered through working as a freelance retoucher in the commercial photography industry.

 Currently, she creates her digital images using a regular, flatbed, office scanner rather than a sophisticated camera.
 Paradoxically, the crude scanner produces images that appear hyper-real in part due to their macro and larger-than-life clarity that emphasizes extreme detail one would normally have difficulty seeing with the naked eye.
 The images have an extremely narrow depth of field and low luminosity, an affect that cannot be achieved directly through studio lighting or with a camera.
 This makes the subject appear floating in a black void of space, creating a feeling akin to a momento mori.